atsushieno/HybridReverb2/README.md

 cd build

-copy lv2_ttl_generator and lvmake and makelv2 from the unzipped HybridReverb2-lv2-make.zip
+copy lv2_ttl_generator and lvmake and makelv2 (might need a chmod +x to make them executable) from the unzipped HybridReverb2-lv2-make.zip

 ./makelv2